1993–94 Chicago Bulls season: Regular season

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Pippen, Grant and Armstrong were all selected for the 1994 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was the first and only All-Star appearance for both Grant and Armstrong.
 Pippen scored 29 points along with 11 rebounds and 4 steals, and was named the NBA All-Star Game Most Valuable Player, as the Eastern Conference defeated the Western Conference, 127–118.
 Meanwhile, Armstrong and Kerr both participated in the NBA Three-Point Shootout, and Kukoč was selected for the inaugural NBA Rookie Game, as a member of the Phenoms team.

 Pippen finished in third place in Most Valuable Player voting, behind Hakeem Olajuwon of the Houston Rockets, and David Robinson of the San Antonio Spurs, and also finished in fourth place in Defensive Player of the Year voting, with Grant finishing in tenth place; Kerr finished tied in sixth place in Sixth Man of the Year voting, while Myers finished tied in seventh place in Most Improved Player voting, and head coach Phil Jackson finished in second place in Coach of the Year voting, behind Lenny Wilkens of the Atlanta Hawks.

-However, the Bulls would not be able to win a fourth consecutive NBA championship; after sweeping the Cleveland Cavaliers in three straight games in the Eastern Conference First Round of the 1994 NBA playoffs, they would lose in the Eastern Conference Semi-finals to the New York Knicks in seven games.
-The Knicks would reach the 1994 NBA Finals, but would lose in seven games to the Houston Rockets.
+The Bulls finished seventh in the NBA in home-game attendance, with an attendance of 760,816 at the Chicago Stadium during the regular season.